 Constructing a SAM for Nebraska requires data from various sources.
 The data for the industrial and household sectors are from IMPLAN, which is a commercial economic impact model and database program.
 IMPLAN provides the transaction matrix of goods and services among industries, gross output, and final demand.
 IMPLAN also provides the transaction matrix for final payments by sectors, imports, and factor incomes.
 These transaction matrices are required for constructing the SAM.
 Factor incomes are updated by data obtained from the Bureau of Economic Analysis (BEA).
-The Internal Revenue Service provided the federal government revenue data, and federal government expenditure data was obtained from the BEA.
-Finally, DOR and the Nebraska Legislative Fiscal Office provided revenue and expenditure data for state and local governments.
-These data sources are utilized in the construction of a SAM for Nebraska.
+The Internal Revenue Service provided federal government revenue data, and federal government expenditure data was obtained from the BEA.
+Finally, DOR internal data and analysis generated tax revenues and expenditure data for state and local governments.
+These data sources are combined in the construction of a SAM for Nebraska.